 The fact that the postulates of both human and physical capital have many observable implications outside the contexts of aggregate models is important in specific, quantitative ways, in addition to simply giving aggregative theorists a sense of having 'microeconomic foundations'.
 For example, in my applica tion of a human capital model to U.S. aggregative figures, I matched the U.S. observations to the predictions of a competitive model (as opposed to an efficient one) in spite of the fact that education, in the U.S., involves vast government intervention and is obviously not a competitive industry in any descriptive sense.
 Why not instead identify the observed paths with the model's efficient trajectories?
-The aggregative data have no ability to discriminate between these two hypotheses, so this choice would have yielded as good a 'fit' as the one I made.
-At this point, I appealed to the observation that most education subsidies are inframarginal from the individual's point of view.
-This observation could stand considerable refinement before it could really settle this particular issue, but the point is that aggregate models based on constructs that have implications for data other than aggregates models with 'microeconomic foundations' if you like - permit us to bring evidence to bear on questions of aggregative importance that cannot be resolved with aggregate theory and observations alone.
+The aggregative data have ability to discriminate between these two hypotheses, so this no choice would have yielded as good a 'fit' as the one I made.
+At this point, I appealed to the observation that most education subsidies are infra-marginal from the individual's point of view.
+This observation could stand considerable refinement before it could really settle this particular issue, but the point is that aggregate models based on than aggregates - otherconstructs that have implications for data models with microeconomic foundations' if you like - permit us to bring evidence to bear on questions of aggregative importance that cannot be resolved with aggregate theory and observations alone.
 Without the ability to do this, we can do little more than extrapolate past trends into the future, and then be caught by surprise every time one of these trends changes.

-The particular aggregate models I have set out utilize the idea of human capital quite centrally, but assign a central role as well to what I have been calling the external effects of human capital.
-This latter force is, it seems to me, on a quite different footing from the idea of human capital generally: The twenty years of research I have referred to earlier is almost exclusively concerned with the internal effects of human capital, or with investments in human capital he returns to which accrue to the individual (or his immediate family).
+The particular aggregate models I have set out utilize the idea of human capital quite centrally, but assign a central role as well to what of human capital.
+This latter external effects I have been calling the force is, it seems to me, on a quite different footing from the idea of human capital generally: The twenty years of research I have internareferred to earlier is almost exclusively concerned with the effects of human capital, or with investments in human capital the l returns to which accrue to the individual (or his immediate family).
 If it is this research that permits us to 'see' human capital, then the external effects of this capital must be viewed as remaining largely invisible, or visible at the aggregative level only.
 For example, in section 4 I arrived at an estimate of y = 0.4 for the elasticity of U.S. output with respect to the external effects of human capital on production.
 Does this seem a plausible number?
 17That is, the English side.

 Or, putting the question in a better way: Is 'Y = 0.4 consistent with other evidence?
-But what other evidence?
-I do not know the answer to this question, but it is so central that I want to spend some time thinking about where the answer may be found.
-In doing so, I will be following very closely the lead of Jane Jacobs, whose remarkable book The Economy of Cities (1969) seems to me mainly and convincingly concerned (though she does not use this terminology) with the external effects of human capital.
+I do not know the answer what other evidence?
+But to this question, but it is so central that I want to spend some time thinking about where the answer may be found.
+In doing so, I will be following very closely the lead of Jane Jacobs, whose remarkable (1969) seems to me mainly and The Economy of Citiesbook convincingly concerned (though she does not use this terminology) with the external effects of human capital.